blukatdevelopment/UnchainedWorldsOld/keeper_info/monsters/fiend.md

 8. Acedia: Unless the target has been attacked or targeted by a hostile spell since it's last turn, it must skip it's turn and immediately use it's reaction to fall prone.

 ### Devil Scribe
 Standing about five feet tall with leathery red skin and black hair, a devil scribe often wears a suit and carries a book of dark magic that it uses to create fiendish contracts.
+Scribes store their spells in a book.

 `Devil Scribe, XP: 300, HP: 36(6d6), AC: 14(natural), [10, 10, 10, 16, 16, 18], Fire Ray +5 2d10 fire, Trident +3 1d6 slashing`
-- Spellcasting: May use each of the following spells once per day.
-- Bane
-- Force Field
+- Spellcasting: May cast each spell once/day.
+They know three spells.
+Roll one spell from each of the tables below.
+Their DC is 17 and their spellcasting modifier is +9.

+#### Spell table A
+1. Counterspell
+2. Delusion
+3. Shadow Magic
+4. Silent Prance
+5. Malevolent Guidance
+6. Tongues

+#### Spell table B
+1. Fireball
+2. Seeming
+3. Polymorph
+4. Clairvoyance
+5. Incite Greed
+6. Haste

+#### Spell table C
+1. Plane Gate
+2. Fire Wall
+3. Summon Devil
+4. Curse
+5. Scrying
+6. Geas

+### Hell Knight
+Devils who fight long enough under the kingdom of Hell are knighted, and those who are knighted are replaced when they fail to fight with the utmost loyalty and ferocity.
+There are only ever six Hell knights serving each infernal monarch.
+Each is adorned in hellknight armor, and given a greatsword.
+When killed, the entire Hellknight disintegrates and reappears knealing before their Monarch, at their mercy.

+`Hell Knight, XP: 2000, HP: 42(3d10+12), AC: 18(plate), [18, 18, 18, 11, 16, 11], Greatsword +7 2d6 slashing 2d6 fire`
+- Immune: Fire, poison, necrotic
-- Flying Weapon
+- Vulnerable: Radiant
+- Mutli-attack: two greatsword attacks.
+- Hellish Fury(1/day): Hell knight makes three greatsword attacks.
+- Blazing Trail (1/day): Speed +20, no opportunity attacks provoked, 1d6 fire to anything within 5ft.
+Lasts 1 turn.

+### Infernal Monarch
+There are several kings and queens among the infernal plane.

+`Infernal Monarch, XP: 5000, HP: 112(10d10+12), Suze: Huge, AC: 18(plate), [18, 18, 18, 11, 16, 11], Claws +8 2d12 slashing`